math-a3k/covid-ht/docs/testing/load_testing.rst

 * Classification performance depends on the Current Classifier selected for the instance.
-* Data input test will generate actual data in your instance.
+* Data input test will generate actual data in your instance, which can be safely removed with the ``example_data`` command if it was created with the example users (see :ref:`managing_example_data`).
 * `locust Documentation <https://docs.locust.io/en/stable/>`_.